scratchdesignstudio/SDS-Translators/README.md

 # SDS-Translators
-A website ofr the SDS Translators.
+A website for the SDS Translators.